 - Check your fence(s).
 Repair or replace any loose slats or rot on your fences.
 Use epoxy to patch up any worn wood.
 Use these tips for larger fence renovations.

 - Apply caulk to leak-prone areas.
-Expansion and contraction can cause openings that will let April rains seep in.
-Seal it up by applying exterior caulk to leak-prone areas like windows and areas of the siding where walls join together.
+Expansion and contraction can cause openings that will let rains seep in.
+Seal it up by applying exterior caulk to leak-prone areas like windows and areas of the siding where walls join.

 Spring Yard Maintenance Checklist